"""

 default="https://api.openai.com/v1",

 description="The base URL to use with the OpenAI SDK.
-Defaults to the official OpenAI API endpoint.",
+Defaults to the official OpenAI API endpoint.
+Supports LiteLLM and other custom endpoints.",

 )